 How long will we have to wait to see our photos?

-Your photos will always be made available to you via a downloadable online gallery within 14 days of your shoot.
+Your photos will be made available to you via a downloadable online gallery within 7-14 days of your shoot.
+During the busy fall season it may take a little longer.

 Do you offer printing?